Justin Turner Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.83 team ERA ranks eighth across all MLB pitching staffs.
+- The Guardians' 3.78 team ERA ranks seventh among all league pitching staffs.

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (59 total, one per game).

-- Bibee makes the start for the Guardians, his eighth of the season.
-He is 1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched.
+- The Guardians will send Civale (1-1) to the mound to make his fourth start of the season.
+He is 1-1 with a 2.04 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Minnesota Twins, when he went five innings, surrendering three earned runs while allowing six hits.
+- In his last outing on Saturday against the Minnesota Twins, the righty tossed five scoreless innings while surrendering four hits.

-- In seven games this season, the 24-year-old has a 3.20 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.
+- The 27-year-old has amassed an ERA of 2.04, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.